kornelski/cargo-deb/README.md

 - **changelog**: Path to Debian-formatted [changelog file](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog).
 - **features**: List of [Cargo features](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section) to use when building the package.
 - **default-features**: whether to use default crate features in addition to the `features` list (default `true`).
 - **separate-debug-symbols**: whether to keep debug symbols, but strip them from executables and save them in separate files (default `false`).
+If it is enabled, then `cargo deb --no-separate-debug-symbols` can be used to suppress extraction of the debug symbols.
 - **preserve-symlinks**: Whether to preserve symlinks in the asset files (default `false`).
 - **systemd-units**: Optional configuration settings for automated installation of [systemd units](./systemd.md).
 - **conf-files**: List of absolute paths of [config files outside `/etc`](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#conffiles) `["/not-etc/app/config"]`.
 You still need to list the files in `assets` to have them packaged.